-This place is less visited places in Kumbalgarh.
+This place is a less visited place in Kumbalgarh.
 It caves thousands of African catfishes.
 Hammeripal lake houses catfishes that are too hungry.
-It is lake situated in the Taladri village in Rajsamand district.
-Sight of fishes is such that it might frightened someone or might make some one feel uneasy at the view.
-Local food is easily available to be fed to the fishes.
-However, it is a sight not to be missed ones in a while.
+It is a lake situated in the Taladri village in the Rajsamand district.
+The sight of fish is such that it might frighten someone or might make someone feel uneasy at the view.
+Local food is easily available to be fed to the fish.
+However, it is a sight not to be missed once in a while.

 .
 Ganga Govrdhan Museum Kumbalgarh

-Ganga Govrdhan museum is a must visit place in Kumbalgarh.
-It has huge collection of coins.
+Ganga Govardhan museum is a must-visit place in Kumbalgarh.
+It has a huge collection of coins.
 Over and above it is a museum with the largest number of coins in Asia.
-Apart from coins, it has collection of weapons, sculptures, paintings, etc. There were pots too that displayed how such currencies were explored from ancient times.
+Apart from coins, it has a collection of weapons, sculptures, paintings, etc. There were pots too that displayed how such currencies were explored from ancient times.

-Kumbalgarh is a must visit place if you are visiting with your family and friends.
-There is no much things to explore, however in order to get your hands on nature and feel the earth near to you, Kumbalgarh is not to be missed place.
+Kumbalgarh is a must-visit place if you are visiting with your family and friends.
+There are not many things to explore, however in order to get your hands-on nature and feel the earth near to you, Kumbalgarh is not to be missed the place.